untu/comedy/README.md

 Mon Jun 12 2017 16:56:14 GMT+0300 (MSK) - info: Resulting actor configuration: {}
 Actor replied: Hello to 8378 from 8391!
 ```

+This means our remote actor successfully replied to our local actor from remote machine.

 ## Actor Lifecycle